Himalayas (band): History

 Goulbourn, Griffiths, and Williams all met in school and were later joined in the group by Heaps, who was an acquaintance of Goulbourn.
 The group cite interests from The Beatles, Otis Redding, Kelly Jones, Green Day, John Bonham, and Cher.

 The band began producing music on SoundCloud in July 2016, with their first track titled "Cheap Thrills".
 This was followed a few months later by their debut EP release Ecstasy, featuring "How Do You Sleep", and "Intoxicate Me".
 The group began touring at venues including Clwb Ifor Bach for Cardiff University's Xpresstival, Warehouse 54 in Newport, and Fiddler's Elbow in Camden.
 The band have been managed since August 2018 by Stephanie Brennan; formerly of WME and Kobalt Records; and James Brennan, both of whom are based with the Dark Horses agency.

-The band's music is largely written by Griffiths and Williams and the band have worked closely with former Estrons member Steffan Pringle, who also works with rising Welsh names Adwaith and Jack Perrett.
+The band's music is largely written by Griffiths and Williams and the band have worked closely with former Estrons member Steffan Pringle, who also works with rising Welsh names Adwaith and fronts Alternative Rock band Death Cult Electric.

 The band drew attention with the release of their track "Thank God I'm Not You" in 2017.
 BBC Cymru Wales presenter Adam Walton reportedly called the band for permission to play the track on air within a day of its release, and the band went on to appear on BBC Radio 1 with Edith Bowman, Virgin Radio, Amazing Radio, and Radio X, with the track named by the latter as the This Feeling Track Of The Week for the week commencing 8 January 2018.
 The 2019 single "The Masquerade" was released independently.